OR WAIT 15 SECS

 Triclocarban had been previously implicated as a new kind of endocrine disruptor in a paper published in December 2007 in Endocrinology by co-author Bill Lasley, professor of obstetrics and gynecology.
 Lasley's group concluded that, unlike classical endocrine disrupters that bind to cell receptors, triclocarban amplifies the response of naturally occurring sex hormones.

 Because of feedback loops in the body, amplification of these hormones could have the effect of depressing natural estrogen and androgen production, potentially impacting fertility and other hormone-dependent processes.
 In the current study, besides carrying out the AhR assays, co-author Michael Denison repeated Lasley's experiments using a different human cell line.
+Denison, a professor of environmental toxicology, observed a similar amplification effect.

 Given these results, the question for regulators is whether these compounds should be restricted until further testing can be done.
 To help answer that question, the National Institute of Environmental Health Sciences and the Environmental Protection Agency are sponsoring a scientific meeting for researchers, regulators and industry representatives in October at UC Davis.
 "We're all getting together to explore where to go from here," Chang said.